“If you are not making mistakes, then you are NOT doing anything!” –John Wooden

 How many interviews have you heard at halftime of big NFL football games or NCAA March Madness basketball games or the pre-game show to any game you have ever watched on TV that reference the quote, “The team that makes the least amount of mistakes will win this game.”
 I can not stand to hear coaches or announcers say that because, basically, what they are saying is that the team is going to play from the paradigm of FEAR and not be FREE in their approach.
 Having heard that in locker rooms my whole life as a player, as well as well-respected coaches say that on television, I promised myself that if I ever coached a team or led a business unit, I was going to encourage my players or co-workers to attack that moment with FREEDOM and not FEAR.

-Drew Maddux was a four-year starter for the Vanderbilt Commodore basketball team and, since 2008, has been the Head Coach at Christ Presbyterian Academy in Nashville, amassing a combined record of 240-44.
+Drew Maddux was a four-year starter for the Vanderbilt Commodore basketball team and, since 2017, has been the Associate Head of School Advancement at Christ Presbyterian Academy in Nashville.
 Drew is passionate about developing leaders around the message “Be Great, Do Good.”
 His life has been a testimony of giving his very best to honor God and serve the people around Him!
 That starts with loving and serving his wife, Tara, three daughters, and two sons.
 You can follow Drew on Twitter @DrewMaddux.